Bayes Factors for Peri-Null Hypotheses: Acknowledgements

 \section{Acknowledgements}

 This research was supported by the Netherlands Organisation for Scientific Research (NWO; grant \#016.Vici.170.083).
 The authors would like to thank Paulo Serra and Muriel P\'{e}rez for their enlightening discussions regarding the asymptotics discussed in this paper.
+We are also grateful for the constructive suggestions for improvement by the editor and two anonymous reviewers.